omarbelkady/Java/MustKnow/README.md

 - When items are pushed they are placed on the top
 - Only can push/pop an element from this DS at one end only
 - Requires You To Have One Reference Pointer i.e. "TOP"
+- Applications:
+    - Redoing/Undoing stuff within your application
+    - Memory Management
+- Allows you to fully control how memory is allocated and deallocated
+- Pitfalls of Stack:
+    - Cannot access a random element
+    - Not able to be scaled i.e. not flexible

 2. Linked List